-After stirring for 10–15 minutes, lift out the top bag and squeeze the plant material to remove the liquid.
-Set this aside in your second bucket.
+After about 10–15 minutes of stirring, remove the top bag out of the water and squeeze out any remaining liquid.
+Place this bag aside in your second bucket.

-- Strong dish soap and vegetable oil for cleaning your hands
+- Dish soap and oil for cleaning your hands (lemon oil works best)

 How to make charas?